Back to Blog

 Sprint Planning and Execution

-Each sprint begins with planning where the team selects features from a prioritized backlog and commits to completing them within the sprint timeframe:
+A sprint starts with planning.
+The team pulls features from a prioritized backlog and commits to finishing them in the sprint:

-• Backlog refinement: Features are broken down into discrete tasks and estimated for complexity
+• Backlog refinement: Features get broken into small tasks and sized for effort

 Sprint Review and Retrospective